Street Fighter: The Movie (arcade game)

-Street Fighter: The Movie is a 1995 fighting game released as a arcade game.
-The game is based on the 1994 live-action Street Fighter film, itself based on the Street Fighter series of fighting games, and uses digitized images of the film's cast.
-The game was developed by Chicago-based Incredible Technologies and distributed to the arcades by Capcom.
+Street Fighter: The Movie is a 1995 fighting game developed by Incredible Technologies and published by Capcom for arcades.
+The game is based on the 1994 film Street Fighter, itself based on the fighting game series of the same name, and uses digitized images of the film's cast.
+The game was widely panned by critics.

-While a home console video game titled Street Fighter: The Movie was released for the PlayStation and Sega Saturn, it is not a port but a separately produced game based on the same premise.
+A home console video game, also titled Street Fighter: The Movie, was released for the PlayStation and Sega Saturn, it is not a port but a separately produced game based on the same premise.